Mooleane/aaron-capstone-project/README.md

 # Tools and Resources Used
 * Python - The programming language used for the project.
 * TechSmart - The primary IDE used when coding this project.
-* PokéAPI v2 - The API this project was based around.
+* PokéAPI v2 - The API this project was based around, including all of its documentation.